THE MODERN STATE OF ISRAEL

-Though the Israelis fought well, the Arab fighters, armed with weapons mostly given them by the Russians, overwhelmed the Israelis.
+Though the Israelis fought well, the Arab fighters overwhelmed the Israelis.
 Once again, however, outside help at the last minute, mainly from Great Britain and United States, turned the tide.
 The Israeli nation survived and actually won some extra land such that has proven very helpful for them because it forms a natural boundary to help defend the nation.

 The next war was called the Yom Kippur war.
 Seven Arab nations all attacked Israel at the same time on the holiest day of the Jewish year, Yom Kippur, when most people stay at home and pray.
 Once again, the Arabs overwhelmed the Israelis, who came very close to losing.
 Outside help from the United States, mainly, again saved them.

 All this has made the Arab nations very angry with the United States, which now has a treaty to support Israel in time of war.